sayertindall/koi-demo/README.md

 | `processor‑a`   | `8011` | \`/search?q=\<sha                                                  | keyword>\` |
 | `processor‑b`   | `8012` | \`/search?q=\<tag                                                  | title>\`   |

-All nodes speak KOI on the same base path so processors can dereference bundles from any peer.&#x20;
+All nodes speak KOI on the same base path so processors can dereference bundles from any peer.

 ---

 ## 4 Key Features

 - **Autonomous edge negotiation** – every node bootstraps with a single URL (the Coordinator) and self‑forms the rest of the graph.
 - **Manifest‑first protocol** – processors download full bundles only when hashes change, keeping bandwidth minimal.